 The deadline for applications is 1 December at 12:00 CET.
 If this date is a Saturday, Sunday or a public holiday, the deadline will be at 12:00 CET on the next weekday.

 All applicants who hold a relevant Masters degree in music from a music conservatory, or equivalent qualifications obtained by other means, will be invited to attend an entry audition at RMC.

 FORM AND CONTENT OF THE EXAMINATION

-You are interviewed by the assessment panel on the basis of the written application and the submitted compositions.
-Duration: 30 minutes.
+The interview is carried out with the assessment panel and is based on the written application and the submitted compositions.

 ASSESSMENT OF THE ENTRANCE EXAMINATION